 Know when not to change position

-So there may be times when she will feel that she’s in the perfect position to get
+There may be times then when she will feel that she’s in the perfect position to reach an orgasm

 3 little secrets to try